carpentries-lab/metagenomics-workshop/setup.md

 #### **Install the metagenomics environment**

-Once you have your Miniconda3 ready, follow these instructions to install and activate the metagenomics environment.
+Once your Miniconda3 ready, follow these instructions to install and activate the metagenomics environment.

-> ## Linux: option 1 (recommended)
+> ## Linux: Option 1 (recommended)
 > The easier way to install the environment is using the [specifications file](https://github.com/carpentries-incubator/metagenomics/blob/gh-pages/files/spec-file-Ubuntu22.txt)
-> for Linux Ubuntu 22.04 which has the exact versions of each tool in this environment.
+> for Linux Ubuntu 22.04, which has the exact versions of each tool in this environment.
 You can use the spec file as follows:
 > ~~~
 > $ conda create --name metagenomics --file spec-file-Ubuntu22.txt
 > ~~~